| | |

 Homemade cranberry compote in a white bowl

-Store leftover compote in an airtight container in the refrigerator for up to five days.
+Store leftover cranberry compote in an airtight container in the refrigerator for up to 5 days, or freeze for up to 3 months.

 Leave a Reply